patricioSchranz/php-mass-webp-converter/README.md

 ## USAGE

 1. Copy the files you want to convert to cybertron/source
+2. Start XAMPP
-2. Open this tool in your browser
+3. Open this tool in your browser
-3. Let`s convert your stuff
+4. Let`s convert your stuff